Persona non grata

+In diplomacy, a persona non grata (PNG) is a foreign diplomat that is asked by the host country to be recalled to their home country.
+If the person is not recalled as requested, the host state may refuse to recognize the person concerned as a member of the diplomatic mission (including the removal of diplomatic immunity).
+A host country may declare any member of a diplomatic staff persona non grata at any time without any explanation.

 Diplomacy

 Under Article 9 of the Vienna Convention on Diplomatic Relations, a receiving state may "at any time and without having to explain its decision" declare any member of a diplomatic staff persona non grata.
-A person so declared is considered unacceptable and is usually recalled to his or her home nation.
+A person so declared is considered unacceptable and is usually recalled to their home nation.
 If not recalled, the receiving state "may refuse to recognize the person concerned as a member of the mission".
-A person can be declared persona non grata before that person even enters the country.
+A person can be declared persona non grata before even entering the country.